nikku/lefedt.de/pages/blog/posts/2015/001-kartoffeldruck.md

 <p class="intro">
   There is probably around one thousand three hundred thirty seven static site generators out there.
-  So why build [a new one](https://github.com/nikku/kartoffeldruck)?
+  So why build <a href="https://github.com/nikku/kartoffeldruck">a new one</a>?
 Because it could be a 300 lines of code only, all-in-one, swiss army knife, hackable one.
 Kind of.
 </p>

 <!-- continue -->